Welcome to Toronto!

 Your new city

-Toronto, Canada is one of the most multicultural places you could imagine.
+Toronto, Canada is one of the most multicultural places you can imagine.
 Home to more than 100 distinct ethnic groups, Toronto is a city of neighbourhoods and cultural communities, many of which take their identity from the immigrants who settled there: Chinatown, Little Italy, Koreatown, Greektown, and Portugal Village, to name just a few.

 English is the primary language spoken, but a multitude of other languages can be found as well - French, Italian, Chinese, Korean, Spanish, Portuguese, Tamil, Punjabi, Tagalog, Hindu, and Urdu, to name just a few.